ibernt/Projects/stanford-cars/README.md

  - Tuning of the learning rate and differential learning rates, again using fastai's implementation of the 1-cycle policy
  - 88.19% Accuracy, up 3.2%

+ **3_stanford_cars_cropped.ipynb**

+ - Training the model using the cropped images, based on the bounding boxes provided
+ - XX.XX% Accuracy, down

+ **4_stanford_cars_mixup.ipynb**

+ - Tuning the model using the mixup protocol, blending input images to provide stronger regularisation
+ - XX.XX% Accuracy, up X.X%

 ## Credits